RyanAlameddine/WireForm/README.md

 - Many simple logic gates such as AND, OR, XOR, NOT, etc.
 - The ability to rotate gates for improved control of circuit board
 - Wires with variable bitDepth (running multiple bits through a single wire)
-- The ability to split or weave wires too and from different bitDepths using the special Splitter gate
+- The ability to split or weave wires to and from different bitDepths using the special Splitter gate
 - Undo-Redo functionality
 - Copy-Cut-Paste functionality
 - Other ease of use features such as additive selections (holding shift while selecting)